 To learn more about rifugi in the Dolomites, check out our Rifugios in the Dolomites article, and learn about one of the best ways to experience these incredible mountains!

-Want to learn more about traditional cuisine in the Dolomite Mountains?
+Want to learn more about traditional and gourmet cuisine in the Dolomite Mountains?
 Check out these great articles!

 - Fine Dining in the Dolomites

 - 5 Foods You Must Try in the Dolomites

 - Wine, Spirits, and Coffee in the Dolomites